 Rich in history, our family-friendly community is home to 33 local restaurants, Rails to Trails, a historic village with nine authentic buildings and a museum, the only Early Television Museum in the United States and the second largest First Responders Park in the U.S. Visit our community to experience small town charm and hospitality with all the amenities of a big city.
 Be sure to stop by our unique restaurants and shops in historic downtown Hilliard, Old Hilliard.

-The City of Hilliard, Ohio is a quiet town of about 60,000 residents located centrally in the heart of Ohio and close to the capital, Columbus.
+The City of Hilliard, Ohio is a quiet town of about 34,905 residents (2016 count) located centrally in the heart of Ohio and close to the capital, Columbus.
 Hilliard is known for its close proximity to the I-270 local outerbelt and easy access to well-known I-70 and I-71.

 A dedication for preserving the past while advancing towards a new and promising future is evident throughout Hilliard.
 The city’s respect of its roots is equally evident in the multimillion dollar investment in streetscape and walkability improvements throughout Hilliard as is the dedication to the future via more than forty million worth of new roadways and telecommunications infrastructure.

 There are approximately 2,198 companies in Hilliard, Ohio.
 Taken together these companies have estimated annual sales of $1,053,218,996 and employ an estimated 15,034 people.

 The median age in Hilliard is 36.5 years (51% female, 49% male).
 The average Hilliard resident is married, owns their own home and has minor children.

 The median household income in Hilliard is $ 90,594.